 Political Prisoners and Detainees

 There were reports of political prisoners and detainees held by authorities from a few hours to a few days or weeks prior to release, usually without charge.
 The number of political prisoners was unknown.
-One notable case was that of Kuel Aguer Kuel, detained by security forces on August 1 for having signed a letter calling for peaceful protests to force President Kiir to leave office.
-Kuel remained in detention as of year’s end.
+In August 2021 security forces detained Kuel Aguer Kuel for having signed a letter calling for peaceful protests to force President Kiir to leave office.
+Aguer was held in detention for over a year without charges.
+On October 7, he was brought to court and charged with eight crimes, including attempt to overthrow a constitutional government by unconstitutional means.
+On December 9, a three-judge appellate court released Aguer from detention after unanimously dropping all eight charges brought against him by state prosecutors and deciding not to send his case to trial.
+He had served 16 months.

 Civil Judicial Procedures and Remedies